 Food cravings are not the only thing that can influence weight gain during chemotherapy.
 Fatigue and lack of physical activity can also contribute, Kennedy says.
 If you are experiencing these side effects, try incorporating light walking into your daily routine to help combat potential weight gain from inactivity.

-More tips for
+More tips for eating well during cancer:

 Certain medications can also contribute to weight gain, and you should speak with your doctor or care team if you have any concerns about medication side effects.
 When taking steroids, like prednisone, patients may experience an increased appetite.
 The steroids can also cause the body to hold onto extra sodium, which often leads to fluid retention.
 Eating potassium-rich foods such as kiwi, cantaloupe, and bananas may help the body retain potassium and less excess fluid.
 Decreasing the amount of sodium in your diet can also help.

 - To curb hunger, eat six smaller meals rather than three larger meals each day.
 This allows you to feel fuller throughout the day and avoid hunger peaks, which can lead to overeating and cravings.